-- (A) a bottle rocket; - (B) a roman candle; - (C) a rocket mounted on a wire or stick; or - (D) a device containing a rocket described in this Subsection (6)(a)(iii). - (b) A "class C dangerous explosive" does not mean exempt explosives. - (7) "Commercial cooking appliance fire suppression system": - (a) means an automatic or manual fire protection system designed for commercial cooking appliances, exhaust hoods, and ducts; and - (b) includes a commercial kitchen exhaust system attached to a fire suppression system that is designed to remove smoke, soot, toxic gases, and grease-laden vapor resulting from cooking operations.

-- (a) "Display fireworks" means large firework devices that consist of explosive materials that are intended for use in outdoor aerial fireworks displays to produce visible or audible effects by combustion, deflagration, or detonation. - (b) "Display fireworks" includes aerial shells, salutes, roman candles, flash shells, comets, mines, and other similar explosives.

-(a) "Display operator" means a person licensed under Section 53-7-223 and who is responsible for site selection, setting up, permits, overseeing assistants and support personnel, and discharging display fireworks outdoors in situations where the audience maintains a specific distance separating it from the display fireworks being discharged.

-- (b) "Display operator" does not mean a fire department. - (10) "Exempt explosive" means a model rocket, toy pistol cap, emergency signal flare, snake or glow worm, party popper, trick noisemaker, match, and wire sparkler under 12 inches in length. - (11) "Fire extinguisher" means a portable or stationary device that discharges water, foam, gas, or other material to extinguish a fire. - (12) "Fire suppression system" means an automatic fire protection system that automatically detects fire and discharges a fire extinguishing agent onto or in the area of the fire.
+- (iii) (A) a bottle rocket; - (B) a roman candle; - (C) a rocket mounted on a wire or stick; or - (D) a device containing a rocket described in this Subsection (6)(a)(iii). - (b) A "class C dangerous explosive" does not mean exempt explosives. - (7) "Commercial cooking appliance fire suppression system": - (a) means an automatic or manual fire protection system designed for commercial cooking appliances, exhaust hoods, and ducts; and - (b) includes a commercial kitchen exhaust system attached to a fire suppression system that is designed to remove smoke, soot, toxic gases, and grease-laden vapor resulting from cooking operations. - (8) (a) "Display fireworks" means large firework devices that consist of explosive materials that are intended for use in outdoor aerial fireworks displays to produce visible or audible effects by combustion, deflagration, or detonation. - (b) "Display fireworks" includes aerial shells, salutes, roman candles, flash shells, comets, mines, and other similar explosives. - (9) (a) "Display operator" means a person licensed under Section 53-7-223 and who is responsible for site selection, setting up, permits, overseeing assistants and support personnel, and discharging display fireworks outdoors in situations where the audience maintains a specific distance separating it from the display fireworks being discharged. - (b) "Display operator" does not mean a fire department. - (10) "Exempt explosive" means a model rocket, toy pistol cap, emergency signal flare, snake or glow worm, party popper, trick noisemaker, match, and wire sparkler under 12 inches in length. - (11) "Fire executive" means a fire chief, deputy fire chief, or other active member of a fire department or fire district who has been appointed by the elected officials of a municipality or county, by a fire district board, or by an established procedure within a volunteer fire service organization, to officially represent a fire department. - (12) "Fire extinguisher" means a portable or stationary device that discharges water, foam, gas, or other material to extinguish a fire.

-- (a) "Fireworks" means:

-- (i) class C explosives;

-- (ii) class C dangerous explosives; and

-- (iii) class C common state approved explosives.

-- (b) "Fireworks" does not mean:

-- (i) exempt explosives;

-- (ii) class A explosives; or

-- (iii) class B explosives.

-- (14) "Flame effects" means the combustion of flammable solids, liquids, or gases to produce thermal, physical, visual, or audible phenomena before an audience.

-- (a) "Flame effects operator" means a person licensed under Section 53-7-223 who, regarding flame effects, is responsible for: - (i) storage, setup, operations, teardown, devices, equipment, overseeing assistants and support personnel, and preventing accidental discharge; and - (ii) completion of the sequence of control system functions that release the fuel for ignition to cause combustion and create the flame effects.

-(b)

-- (i) "Flame effects operator" does not include a person who participates in a meeting, as limited under Subsection (15)(b)(ii), with other persons solely to receive training, to practice, or provide instruction regarding flame effects performance. - (ii) A meeting under Subsection (15)(b)(i) may include a nonpaying and unsolicited audience of not more than 25 persons. - (16) "Importer" means a person who brings class B or class C explosives into Utah for the general purpose of: - (a) resale or use within the state; or - (b) exportation to other states.
+- (13) "Fire suppression system" means an automatic fire protection system that automatically detects fire and discharges a fire extinguishing agent onto or in the area of the fire. - (14) (a) "Fireworks" means: - (i) class C explosives; - (ii) class C dangerous explosives; and - (iii) class C common state approved explosives. - (b) "Fireworks" does not mean: - (i) exempt explosives; - (ii) class A explosives; or - (iii) class B explosives. - (15) "Flame effects" means the combustion of flammable solids, liquids, or gases to produce thermal, physical, visual, or audible phenomena before an audience. - (16) (a) "Flame effects operator" means a person licensed under Section 53-7-223 who, regarding flame effects, is responsible for: - (i) storage, setup, operations, teardown, devices, equipment, overseeing assistants and support personnel, and preventing accidental discharge; and - (ii) completion of the sequence of control system functions that release the fuel for ignition to cause combustion and create the flame effects. - (b) (i) "Flame effects operator" does not include a person who participates in a meeting, as limited under Subsection (16)(b)(ii), with other persons solely to receive training, to practice, or provide instruction regarding flame effects performance. - (ii) A meeting under Subsection (16)(b)(i) may include a nonpaying and unsolicited audience of not more than 25 persons. - (17) "Importer" means a person who brings class B or class C explosives into Utah for the general purpose of: - (a) resale or use within the state; or - (b) exportation to other states. - (18) (a) "Pyrotechnic" means any composition or device manufactured or used to produce a visible or audible effect by combustion, deflagration, or detonation. - (b) "Pyrotechnic" does not mean exempt explosives.